Inspired by St. Francis de Sales

 and crushed under the weight

-of our sins, and the multitudinous sins
+of our multitudinous sins,

-of everyone, everywhere,
+the sins of everyone, everywhere,

 in all of human history.